 Rather than make a scene and insist that my views are the right ones, my choice is to go back to my roots of southern hospitality: change the subject, redirect the conversation, but do it kindly.

-I want to guide the topics back to the roots of old southern social gatherings: to discuss literature and art, to honor music and musicians, to lavish guests with a beautiful meal and charming floral arrangements.
+I want to guide the topics back to the roots of old southern social gatherings.
+Choosing to discuss literature and art.
+To honor music and musicians.
+By lavishing guests with a beautiful meal and charming floral arrangements.

 In Big Magic, Elizabeth Gilbert points out that the earliest evidence of recognizable human art is forty thousand years old, while in contrast, the earliest evidence of human agriculture is only ten thousand years old.